schitresh/software_development/frameworks/rails/5_security/5_injection.md

   - Applications or client-site proxies make it easy to change requests
   - There are also other attack vectors like banner advertisements
 - Mpack attack framework
-  - Tries to install malicious software throough security holes in the web browser
+  - Tries to install malicious software through security holes in the web browser
   - Very successfully, 50% of the attacks succeed

 ## SQL Injection